 Have you ever played a video game or watched an animated movie with super realistic light and shadow movement?
 Ray tracing allows game developers and animators to emulate the way that light works in the real world, tracing the path of simulated light as it bounces off objects, interacts with the properties of other objects, and how its hue can change over time or as it moves across surfaces.
 Recreating the way that light works in the real world is resource intensive, requiring massive amount of computing power.
 Until recently game developers had struggled against the limitations of graphics cards that didn’t allow ray tracing technology to function properly in games.
-All that changed in 2019 with the introduction of Nvidia’s RTX 2000 graphics cards.
+All that changed in 2019 with the introduction of Nvidia’s RTX 20 series graphics cards.
 While the potential that this opens up for gaming are huge, here are just a few of the endless possibilities for real-world applications of ray tracing in fields as diverse as medicine, TV and stage productions, architecture, and engineering.

 In medicine, ray tracing is making major breakthroughs in the world of 3-D imaging.
 A huge leap beyond X-Rays, ray tracing will allow medical professional to create photo-realistic images of the brain, heart, and other vital organs with greater accuracy, which could mean major strides in the detection and treatment of tumors or medical defects.

 The Massachusetts Institute of Technology (MIT) is already undertaking research to produce the most detailed 3-D organ visualizations ever created.
 Using ray tracing software, researchers are able to create a photo-realistic image of the internal organs of mice and are working on expanding the possibility of using real-time ray tracing in medical settings to better image objects for the diagnosis and treatment of diseases.